omarhosny206/design-patterns/src/behavioral/strategy/README.md

    the pay method for Paypal payments.

 4. `Context`: a class that acts as a context for payment, allowing the client to choose and use different payment strategies.
-It includes a pay method that accepts a PaymentStrategy parameter and delegates the payment process.
+It composes a `PaymentStartegy` and has a `pay` method that delegates the payment process to the chosen `PaymentStrategy`.

 ## Usage